 If Freddy agrees to this, it will surprise him how quickly he overcomes the habit.
 Why?
-Accountability to someone is effective.
+Because of the power of being accountable to someone.
 If we know we will have to tell someone about it next week, we are more likely to resist the temptation.